 After an accident, pictures can help provide evidence of what happened and assist in determination of fault.
 Make sure to also photograph and document any scars, bruises, or cuts immediately, as these will heal and proper documentation will be necessary in proving their existence.

 After a Car Accident - Contact Your Insurance Company

 Always notify your insurance company.
 You are required to report an accident, even if you were not at fault.

 Common Car Accident Injuries

 In some cases, a car accident results in mainly damages to the vehicle.
 Unfortunately many times we see these wrecks result in severe injuries that are not only costly, but require long-term medical care and treatment as well.
-Some of the most common car accident injuries we see include:
+Some of the most common injuries our Chicago car accident lawerys see include: